-As it had for its other golf courses, the park board retained architect William D. Clark to design Hiawatha.
+As it had for its other golf courses, the park board retained architect William D. Clark to design the course at Hiawatha.
 Also following the precedent from other parks, including the neighboring Nokomis, the board planned to substantially modify the land and lake before installing the course.
 Much of the land was marshy and the lake was shallow.
-During a major dredging campaign from 1929 to 1931, some 1.2 million cubic yards were removed from the lake and used to raise the elevation of low areas in the park (see Figure 4).
-To pay for the course improvements, the board sold bonds totaling \$81,587, with the principal and interest to be paid from golf fees.
-12
+During a major dredging campaign from 1929 to 1931, some 1.2 million cubic yards of fill were removed from the lake and used to raise the elevation of low areas in the park (see Figure 4).
+To pay for the course improvements, the board sold bonds totaling \$81,587, with the principal and interest to be paid from golf fees.29

 Hiawatha was an all-grass course from the outset.
 In August 1932, the commissioners accepted a \$4,304 bid for installing "pipe for a water system" at the course.
 It was soon put to use.
-"Extremely hot weather was encountered during the construction period," Wirth wrote, and the greens, tees, fairways, and plantings had to be watered night and day in order to help them survive the heat and drought."
-This delayed the opening of the course, which had been scheduled for June 1, 1933, for more than thirteen months.
-In early June 1934, Wirth announced that the course would remain closed for another year unless adequate rain came, and even then, only the north half would open for the season.
-Finally on July 30, 1934, nine holes officially opened for play (see Figures 5, 6, and 7).
-The remaining nine were ready the following spring.
-14
+"Extremely hot weather was encountered during the construction period," Wirth wrote, and "the greens, tees, fairways, and plantings had to be watered night and day in order to help them survive the heat and drought."
+This delayed the opening of the course, which had been scheduled for June 1, 1933, for more than thirteen